-This measure, Timely Fluid Bolus for Children with Severe Sepsis or Septic Shock, assesses the proportion of hospitalized children younger than 19 years of age with severe sepsis or septic shock who received a fluid bolus within 60 minutes of meeting diagnostic criteria.
-A higher proportion indicates better performance, as reflected by appropriate treatment.
+This measure, Documentation of Heart Rate During Fluid Resuscitation for Children with Severe Sepsis or Septic Shock, assesses the proportion of hospitalized children younger than 19 years of age with severe sepsis or septic shock whose heart rate was documented at least every 15 minutes for the first hour of intravenous or intraosseous fluid resuscitation and then hourly thereafter until resolution of their condition or for 24 readings.
+A higher proportion indicates better performance.
 This measure was tested using electronic medical record data.
-There are no existing quality measures for timely administration of a fluid bolus for children with severe sepsis or septic shock presenting to a hospital setting.
+There are no existing quality measures for documentation of heart rate during fluid resuscitation for children with severe sepsis or septic shock presenting to a hospital setting.

-Sepsis is a potentially catastrophic condition that can escalate from infection to death within hours.
-Clinical practice parameters and clinical guidelines for the treatment of children with sepsis syndrome emphasize the critical importance of early recognition and aggressive treatment for all suspected cases of pediatric sepsis syndrome, including severe sepsis and septic shock.
+Sepsis is a potentially catastrophic condition, one that can escalate from infection to death within hours.
+Clinical practice parameters and guidelines for the treatment of children with sepsis syndrome emphasize the critical importance of early recognition and aggressive treatment for all suspected cases of pediatric sepsis syndrome, including severe sepsis and septic shock.
 Clinicians must be ready to rapidly deploy a set of time-sensitive, goal-directed, stepwise procedures to hinder or reverse the cascade of events in sepsis that lead to organ failure.
-One essential element of timely and appropriate treatment is prompt initiation of fluid resuscitation in order to maintain or restore circulation, thus decreasing the risk of organ failure.
-Research has shown that early and sufficient amounts of fluid administered within the first hour following the recognition of severe sepsis and septic shock have been associated with decreased mortality by attenuating the inflammatory response characteristic of sepsis.
+One essential element of timely, appropriate treatment is prompt initiation of fluid resuscitation in order to maintain or restore circulation, thus decreasing the risk of organ dysfunction.
+Research has shown that early and sufficient fluid administration within the first hour following the recognition of severe sepsis and septic shock is associated with decreased mortality.
+Heart rate values reported over time during resuscitation indicate whether resuscitation efforts are successful and help guide next steps for shock reversal, particularly in cases of fluid-resistant shock.
 However, despite the availability of evidence-based guidelines for the care of children with sepsis, only a minority of children receive the standard of care for many reasons, including lack of experience, resources, and familiarity with clinical guidelines.

-Q-METRIC tested this measure among a total of 30 eligible children younger than 19 years of age with severe sepsis or septic shock.
-Results showed that a fluid bolus was administered within 60 minutes of meeting diagnostic criteria for severe sepsis or septic shock for 50 percent of children with severe sepsis or septic shock (range: 29 to 67 percent).
+Q-METRIC tested this measure using the medical records of a total of 17 eligible children younger than 19 years of age with severe sepsis or septic shock.
+Results showed that heart rate was appropriately documented for 18 percent of children with severe sepsis or septic shock (range: 0 percent-27 percent).

 This measure provides families, providers, and purchasers with a straightforward means of assessing how well basic levels of comprehensive care are being provided for children with severe sepsis or septic shock.
 The primary information needed for this measure includes basic demographics, dates and times of services, diagnostic codes, and procedure codes, all of which are widely available.
-Continuing advances in the development and implementation of health information technology may establish the feasibility of regularly implementing this measure with data supplied by electronic medical records.
+Advances in the development and implementation of health information technology may establish the feasibility of regularly implementing this measure with data from electronic medical records.